CS-433/ml-project-2-big-burger/README.md

 ## Project structure:

 The project was divided in 3 parts: Simulations, Model Training and Real Data Prediction.
 The first focuses on generating images that will later be used during training.
 The second comprises the whole training pipeline, from creating/loading models to training and predicting on the validation data.
+The third is used to predict The diffusion coefficient on real-data, where the diffusion coefficient is unknown.
 - `blur_optimization/` contains the code used to optimize the similarity between real data and simulated data by changing the blur of the generated images
 - `Models/` contains the models architecture
 - `modelsData/` contains the data saved during training, such as weights and losses